clean-code-craft-tcq-1/test-for-analytics-AnPra7/README.md

 List the dependencies of the Analysis-functionality.

-1. Access to the Server containing the telemetrics in a csv file
+1. Access to the Server containing the telemetrics in a csv file.
-1. _enter dependency
-1. _enter dependency
+2. Access to the library functions for finding maximum and minimum, counting breaches etc.
+3. Access to the time stamp( date and time from the system).
+4. Technique for creating the PDF.
+5. Access to the storage server for storing PDF.
+6. Sending the Notification through email or text.
+7. Defining thresholds

 (add more if needed)